The Hijab (Head Scarf)

 For these reasons, some scholars have asked Muslim women to refrain from wearing the niqab in the west because it can lead to harassment for them and act as a barrier to inviting people into the true Islam (not the one portrayed by the media).
 Muslim women who refuse to hear the call of the scholars and choose to wear the niqab should keep in mind that they are the ambassadors of Islam in the west and the Niqab is not the best example.

-I would kindly ask these women: Did you know that it’s actually Haram (forbidden) for a woman to cover her face during Ihram state in Makkah during Umra or Hadj?
+I would kindly ask these women: Did you know that it’s actually Haram (forbidden) for a woman to cover her face during Umra or Hadj?

-If you’re a Muslim woman who wears the niqab and you’re unsure if it should be removed, think about this: If wearing the niqab was really mandatory, why would it be haram for women to cover their face and hands while in the special state of Ihram (a time of purity and focus before entering the rituals of pilgrimage during Hajj or Umrah in Makkah), which is one of the most important acts in Islam?
+If you’re a Muslim woman who wears the niqab and you’re unsure whether it should be removed, think about this: If wearing the niqab were truly mandatory, why would it be Haram (forbidden and sinful) for women to cover their faces and hands while before entering the rituals of pilgrimage (known as ihram) in Makkah during Hajj and Omra?

 The Prophet Muhammad (pbuh) said: “Women in the state of Ihram are not to cover their faces, nor to wear gloves.”
-(Sahih al-Bukhari, Book 25, Hadith 1; Sahih Muslim, Book 7, Hadith 2845).
+Hadith taken from Sahih al-Bukhari, Book 25, Hadith 1 and from Sahih Muslim, Book 7, Hadith 2845.